mihaitester/python-duplicate-files-finder/README.md

 Currently tested manually script on `Windows 10`, and with `Python 3.10.6`.

 # Similar projects
+* https://github.com/deplicate/deplicate - is a good example of reusable script, and was released as package as well
 * https://pypi.org/project/Duplicate-Finder/ - exports a `.csv` file of duplicates
 * https://pypi.org/project/duplicate-detector/ - compare 2 folders for similar items, but based on filename alone - can cause loosing of content that is different but with similar filenames
 * https://pypi.org/project/find-duplicate-files/ - similar idea - computes partial hash, to speed up things